kyma-incubator/compass/docs/investigations/simplify-api-usage/simplify-api-usage.md

 `addAPIForApplication(in: APIDefinitionInput! @validate): APIDefinition! @hasScopes(path: "graphql.mutation.addAPI")`

 **Work that has to be done**
-* prepare directive which will retrieve `ID` depending on consumer type
 * add new mutations to schema
 * implement the new mutations (for example for addAPIForApplication mutation we could reuse addAPI implementation)
 * test the new mutations (unit and integration)